 To allow our children to develop as independent, confident, creative, successful learners with high aspirations.

-To strive for the highest standards of academic achievement and behavior, across the whole curriculum.
+To strive for the highest standards of academic achievement and behaviour, across the whole curriculum.

 To enable pupils to learn about themselves as growing and changing individuals, acquiring the knowledge, understanding and skills they need to manage their lives now and in the future.